NirAharon/BoT-SORT/README.md

 ## Installation

+The code was tested on Ubuntu 20.04

 BoT-SORT code is based on ByteTrack and FastReID. <br>
-Visit theirs installations guides for more setup options.
+Visit their installation guides for more setup options.

 ### Setup with Anaconda
 **Step 1.** Create Conda environment and install pytorch.
 ```shell